 Unemployment imposes high costs.
-Unemployed individuals suffer from loss of income and from stress.
+Unemployed individuals experience loss of income and stress.
 An economy with high unemployment suffers an opportunity cost of unused resources.
-The adult population can be divided into those in the labor force and those out of the labor force.
-In turn, those in the labor force are divided into employed and unemployed.
-A person without a job must be willing and able to work and actively looking for work to be counted as unemployed; otherwise, a person without a job is counted as being out of the labor force.
-The unemployment rate is defined as the number of unemployed persons divided by the number of persons in the labor force (not the overall adult population).
+We can divide the adult population into those in the labor force and those out of the labor force.
+In turn, we divide those in the labor force into employed and unemployed.
+A person without a job must be willing and able to work and actively looking for work to be counted as unemployed; otherwise, a person without a job is counted as out of the labor force.
+Economists define the unemployment rate as the number of unemployed persons divided by the number of persons in the labor force (not the overall adult population).
 The Current Population Survey (CPS) conducted by the United States Census Bureau measures the percentage of the labor force that is unemployed.
 The establishment payroll survey by the Bureau of Labor Statistics measures the net change in jobs created for the month.

 21.2 Patterns of Unemployment